UnickSoft/graphonline/README.md

 You can open HTML file in browser to run your algorithm.
 Read more here sandbox/README.md.

+# Offline build

+You may download offline build.
+It is ready to run on local machine and includes tuned web server and other software. https://graphonline.ru/en/wiki/Aricles/OfflineVersion

 # 3th-party

 1. Micron (http://zmicron.itkd.ru/) is our engine.